dmbarbour/wikilon/docs/CommandSequences.md

 ### Use Case: Monadic Programming

-For monadic programming, as with data sequences, we'll need to include a representation of our continuation in our program environment, such that we may `yield` multiple times.
-This is necessary for associative grouping properties, i.e. such that a call stack where we yield in the middle of the top call returns a stack of continuations.
+For monadic programming, as with data sequences, we'll need to include a representation of our continuation in our program environment, such that we may `yield` multiple times if we inline a prior sequence.
+That, or we'll need to explicitly express `join :: m (m a) → m a` and `return :: a → m a` and other effects, such that `yield` always extends an `m a` structure and optionally immediately continues for `return`.
+I suspect using an internal continuation in the program environment will be nicer syntactically.

- However, our interpreter remains free to capture this continuation.

- use a similar technique ( of putting our continuation into the program environment.
-The only difference is that we'll also need to record some sort of 'expected effect' (on our stack, for example) just before yielding.
-So we either have an effect, or we return.
-This syntactic sugar is really a bare minimum for monadic code.
+Unfortunately, the proposed command sequence does very little to actually protect monadic semantics.